 The final phase of U.S. 27 (I-124) Reconstruction in Downtown Chattanooga, estimated to cost $98 million in 2012,8 was planned to run in tandem with work north of the river to 2017.11 Work was previously halted in 2002 due to opposition during the Urban Design Challenge presentation for the Fourth Street corridor regarding pedestrian accessibility.6 Uncertainty of available funds from the Highway Trust Fund further delayed the project in 2015.11

-The contract to bring Interstate 124 to modern safety standards was eventually awarded by November 2015 at $126.3-million.
+The contract to bring Interstate 124 to modern safety standards was eventually awarded by November 2015 at $126.3 million.
 It was the most expensive project in TDOT history at the time.
-Construction includes the redesign of interchanges with Martin Luther King Boulevard and 4th Street, the elimination of the S-curve at 4th Street, and new frontage roads.
-Additionally crews will expand the Olgiati Bridge by a lane in each direction.
-Design work on this project started in 2006 and rights of way were purchased in 2015.13 Work on the 2.3-mile project wastargeted for completion on July 31, 2019,8 but later amended to January 2020.
+Construction included the redesign of interchanges with Martin Luther King Boulevard and 4th Street, the elimination of the S-curve at 4th Street, and the addition of new frontage roads.
+Additionally crews expanded the Olgiati Bridge by a lane in each direction.
+Design work on this project started in 2006 and rights of way were purchased in 2015.13 Work on the 2.3 mile long project was targeted for completion on July 31, 2019,8 but later amended to January 2020.

 Work on the northbound lanes for I-124/U.S. 27 was completed first, allowing crews to shift southbound traffic to the new roadway with two-way traffic.
-Construction on the southbound lanes, the new exchange at 4th Street and MLK Boulevard continues from 2018 to 2019.
-Final paving and striping work was to be completed from late 2019 to January 2020, but continued into March 2020.
+Construction on the southbound lanes, the new exchange at 4th Street and MLK Boulevard continued from 2018 to 2019.
+Final paving and striping work was to be completed between late 2019 and January 2020, but continued into Fall 2020.

 I-124 Annual Average Daily Traffic (AADT)